btarg/Origami/README.md

 - [x] Resource pack generation
     - [x] Resource pack hosting
     - [ ] Resource pack merging / multiple pack support
-    - [ ] Support for adding custom sounds (will probably just do this with pack merging)
 - [ ] Web UI for visual editing *(see preliminary work [here](https://github.com/btarg/vuejava))*
     - [ ] Backend API with Javalin
     - [ ] Vue.js frontend
-- [ ] [Geyser](https://geysermc.org) (Minecraft: Bedrock Edition) support

-# Getting Started

-View the official docs on [GitBook](https://btarg.gitbook.io/origami-docs/) for information on how to use the plugin.

 # Credits and special thanks